CS-433/ml-project-2-nuclear-fusion/README.md

 # Machine Learning Project 2 :  'Characterization and automatic differentiation between minor and major disruptions'

 This is part of the Project 2 of the CS433-Machine Learning course given at the EPFL Fall 2023.
+Note: It is important to mention that we received the project data approximately 17 days following the official start date, which significantly reduced the amount of time available to us.

 ## Team NUCLEAR-FUSION :
 - Kaan Uçar